Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 20

-Icon - Video Link Video: Florida Governor DeSantis with Vice President Pence, responding to charges his state is falsifying coronavirus data.
+Video: Florida Governor DeSantis with Vice President Pence, responding to charges his state is falsifying coronavirus data.

-CDC officials say their agency’s efforts to mount a coordinated response to the Covid-19 pandemic have been hamstrung by a White House whose decisions are driven by politics rather than science.
+officials say their agency’s efforts to mount a coordinated response to the Covid-19 pandemic have been hamstrung by a White House whose decisions are driven by politics rather than science.

 The pandemic affects every source of revenue for state, territorial and local governments, while sharply increasing costs for healthcare, emergency response and an historic surge in unemployment claims.
 With millions of jobs and the economic recovery at stake, the seven leading organizations representing state, territorial and local governments call on Congress to approve an aid package that would sustain vital services to Americans during the Covid-19 pandemic.